-Raqqa: Secret video shows ISIS losing chokehold
+Secret video shows ISIS losing hold of Raqqa

 The other man, with an accent that suggests he may be from Russia's North Caucasus region, adds: "The planes have been striking the whole day, chasing [them]."

-Another scene shows Belgian fighter, Abu Aisha, choosing between camouflage and khaki slacks.
+Another scene shows Belgian fighter Abu Aisha choosing between camouflage and khaki slacks.

 A third features Abu Lukhman, an Egyptian, and his colleagues from the military police, looking in vain for a Tunisian, Abu Mariam.